 A thrilling Saturday of action went a long way in shaking up my weekly Power Rankings, presented by ArcelorMittal.
 But, in the end, the trio at the top–Ohio State, Wisconsin and Michigan State–reframed its top-billing status with impressive wins.
 After that trio, it’s surprising Minnesota checking in at No. 4.
 See my latest list in this post.

 There was so much to learn on Saturday, one of the most exciting days of action all season.
 A last-second win by Nebraska … a close finish between Minnesota and Indiana … overtime between Penn State and Illinois.
 Here’s what I learned.

-Before we turn our attention to Week 8, it’s time to revisit how the BTN.com team and Big Ten fans did with their Week 7 Big Ten predictions.
-Brent Yarina and Stephen Bardo both went 4-0 to move into a first-place tie with Sean Merriman, while Big Ten fans went 2-2.
+Before we turn our attention to Week 10, it’s time to revisit how the BTN.com team and Big Ten fans did with their Week 10 Big Ten predictions.
+Sean Merriman went a perfect 6-0, as did Big Ten fans and Tom Dienhart, to move into sole possession of first place.
+Fans, you’re only one game off the pace, tied with Stephen Bardo.

 This was one of the best weeks of action, highlighted by Nebraska’s stunning last-second win over Northwestern on a Hail Mary pass.
 Ohio State rolls on, while Michigan State continues to look like the team to beat in the Legends.
 And the feel-good vibes continue for Minnesota, which may have killed Indiana’s bowl hopes.
 Here is my wrap of Week 10.